Sunday 17 October 2021

 A map showing how each rider should access the start site can be found on the Info Sheets page closer to event day.

-*Subject to change with final start times with finals tart times included in the rider pack (envelope)
+*Subject to change with final start times included in the rider pack (envelope)

 Not only is this event Brisbane’s most iconic must-do ride, but you will also join thousands of like-minded cyclists to help advocate to make Queensland a better place to ride a bike.
 You can also help raise much needed funds for an amazing new charity!